ioi/contestant-vm/docs/totp.md

-# Time-based OTP

-There are 2 commands that could be used in a lockdown mode.
+# When VPN/Firewall Goes Wrong

+During the contest, if for any reason we need to disable VPN and/or disable the firewall, we can tell the contestants to use the following commands:

 * `ioiexec <TOTP> fwstop`
 * `ioiexec <TOTP> vpnclear`

-As we can see, both of them need TOTP in order to work.
-The TOTP itself using `sbin/genkey.sh` command as the first half (to ensure the VM integrity) and the command itself as the second half.

-In short we can generate 2 TOTPs using the following function (please run it as root user since it requires root access to read some files).
+Both commands need a TOTP code.
+To generate one, run the following snippet as root inside any contestant VM.

 ```bash
 function generateTOTP() {